indexed-finance/docs/community/faq.md

 The supply of each index token itself is _elastic_ - users of the platform can either mint more by providing the underlying tokens, or burn them back into their underlyings at the current weightings within the pool.

-If sufficient amounts of an ETF token are being purchased via locations such as Uniswap to drive the price over the Net Asset Value of its constituents, arbitrageurs can bring this back into line by minting more tokens and selling them on the marketplace.
+If sufficient amounts of an ETF token are being purchased via locations such as Uniswap, Sushiswap or Quickswap to drive the price over the Net Asset Value of its constituents, arbitrageurs can bring this back into line by minting more tokens and selling them on the marketplace.
 Likewise, if a token's price has dropped below its NAV, arbitrageurs burn the relevant index token and sell the constituent assets for a profit.